10 Villages and Towns in Dordogne You Do Not Want to Miss

 Sustainable & Responsible Travel to Dordogne

 EXPLORE ALTERNATIVE DORDOGNE: Dordogne is one of the most visited regions in France.
 Yet most of the visitors cluster around the main highlights.
-Consider renting a car and heading into the lesser known Périgord Vert.
+Consider renting a car and heading into the lesser-known Périgord Vert.

 EAT LOCAL: France does a stellar job of labeling their locally produced products.
 The appellation d’origine contrôlée (AOC) is a label that identifies an agricultural product whose stages of production and processing are carried out in a defined geographical area – the terroir.